 Business Division Spinoff Requires New Strategy

-Once the carve-out was announced, Joel Jacobson, Global WAN Manager at Vitesco Technologies, realized he needed a new approach to the company’s network and security architecture.
+Previously, Vitesco’s locations had been connected via MPLS, but once the carve-out was announced, Joel Jacobson, Global WAN Manager at Vitesco Technologies, realized he needed a new approach to the company’s network and security architecture.
 “At the end of the day, we needed a way to support our 70 locations and 20,000 remote users with a solution that was simple, allowed us to co-manage because we like to maintain control, and with a dev ops approach within IT of whoever builds and runs it.”

 “Cato allowed us the flexibility to incorporate our WAN, Internet and remote access solutions into one neat package that could be managed with a small team of people.”